Tragedy is repeated

 Judging by what Takahashi briefly mentioned in the 20th Anniversary Concert interview, in the context of the religious and philosophical themes of Xenogears, it seems Takahashi considers religion to be a foreign concept to him, and that he wanted to explore religion from an outsider's perspective.
 Following from this, it seems as if he found the essence or appeal of religion to be the longing for a purpose; that humans want a reason for their existence.
 As a result, he wanted to deliver a philosophical message that would define such a purpose that could be easily understood, and, presumably, involve a benign (though fictional) religion without the negative aspects or baggage of historical organized religion and how they came about.
 If this interpretation is correct, I am guessing this purpose for existence he wanted to convey would be to regard oneself as a piece of the larger whole, existing with the purpose to assist or support another piece of the whole, to eventually feel complete.

-A big theme appears to be that humans are all flawed and "imperfect", and at the end we will all have to realize this and be forced to become humble in the face of our own exposed weaknesses, using this to support and appreciate one another as we are instead of chasing imaginary perfection.
-This ties in with the themes of "becoming whole" or "foreign things becoming one"; the complications arising due to individuated human beings developing a strong will yet retaining a vulnerable flesh and blood; the question of freedom versus duty in which both sides of the argument has a point; how to deal with human grief, tragedy and sorrow; and what can be learned from discovering the real form and structure of the universe using knowledge, exploration and advanced science to better discover this human purpose and the potential danger of ignoring it.
-"A mirror that reflects truth" as one of the opening pages in the sourcebook Xenogears: Perfect Works~the Real Thing~ puts it, that offers "much food for thought."
+A big theme appears to be that humans are all flawed and "imperfect," and at the end we will all have to realize this and be forced to become humble in the face of our own exposed weaknesses, using this to support and appreciate one another as we are instead of chasing imaginary perfection.
+This ties in with the themes of "becoming whole" or "foreign things becoming one"; the complications arising due to individuated human beings developing a strong will yet retaining a vulnerable flesh and blood; the question of freedom versus duty in which both sides of the argument has a point; how to deal with human grief, tragedy and sorrow; and what can be learned from discovering reality and the world using knowledge, exploration and advanced science to better discover this human purpose and the potential danger of ignoring it.
+"A mirror that reflects truth" as one of the opening pages in the sourcebook Xenogears: Perfect Works puts it, that offers "much food for thought."